Soft corals of Keppel Bay

 Gordon La Praik, an amateur coral collector and naturalist, has preserved and curated soft corals from Keppel Bay and Gladstone since the 1950s.
 Gordon’s collection is unprecedented because the specimens were preserved with their polyps relaxed as they were found in the field.

 Gordon’s is a unique collection of reef-dwellers that have co-evolved as sediment-tolerant specialists on the southern inshore Great Barrier Reef.
+More information on Gordon’s collection can be found at The Soft Coral Project.

 Many of the specimens in the collection come complete with the beautiful molluscs that live on the corals (their ‘epibiotic symbionts’ or ‘episymbionts’).